-The intervertebral disc are made up of three parts.
-The vertebral end plates, the annulus fibrosus and in the centre, the nucleus pulposus.
-It is this central part which may herniate, through a weakened, degenerated wall (annulus fibrosus).
+The intervertebral disc is made up of three parts.
+The vertebral endplates, the annulus fibrosus, and in the centre, the nucleus pulposus.
+It is this central part that may herniate, through a weakened, degenerated wall (annulus fibrosus).

 If the disk herniates far enough it can put pressure on the spinal column where it passes behind the discs and vertebral bodies.
-It is this pressure on the spinal cord which refers pain and other symptoms into the legs.
+It is this pressure on the spinal cord which refers to pain and other symptoms in the legs.

 What are the Symptoms?

-90% of lumbar spine herniations occur at either L4/L5 or L5/S1.
+Symptoms will depend on which disc is injured.
+They include back pain, leg pain, neural symptoms as well as bowel and bladder problems.
+Most (90%) of lumbar spine herniations occur at either L4/L5 or L5/S1.
 Where the herniation and so spinal cord compression occurs, dictates the symptoms the individual will feel.
-In most cases some degree of lower back pain will be felt and this may be accompanied by:
+In most cases, some degree of lower back pain will be felt and this may be accompanied by:

 How is a Slipped Disc Diagnosed?

-Your Doctor may refer you for physical therapy with a Physiotherapist or Chiroprator.
-They may also refer you to the hospital for a scan such as an X-ray, MRI scan or CT scan.
+Your doctor may refer you for physical therapy with a Physiotherapist or Chiropractor.
+They may also refer you to the hospital for a scan such as an X-ray, MRI scan, or CT scan.

-Physical therapy may help, with the use of gentle mobilisations and extension exercises.
+- Physical therapy may help, with the use of gentle mobilizations and extension exercises.
 A corticosteroid injection may be given in severe cases which show no signs of improvement naturally.

 It is surprising how much pain these joints can cause.
-They can give pain in the hip area and buttocks but also referred pain into the thigh and even down to the heel.
+They can give pain in the hip area and buttocks but also referred pain in the thigh and even down to the heel.

-The joints generally will get stiff from a fall or some types of activity such as bending, digging or sitting.
+The joints generally will get stiff from a fall or some types of activity such as bending, digging, or sitting.
 The muscles then get irritated and there is inflammation in that area.
-Because the joint is not working properly, the whole pelvic complex doesn’t work properly and pain may occur in the other side too.
+Because the joint is not working properly, the whole pelvic complex doesn’t work properly and pain may occur on the other side too.

-A chiropractor can help to increase the mobility of the joint using mobilisation techniques and adjustments, as well as loosening the gluteal and lower back muscles.
+A chiropractor can help to increase the mobility of the joint using mobilization techniques and adjustments, as well as loosening the gluteal and lower back muscles.